Systems Research and Behavioral Science

-Systems Research and Behavioral Science is a scientific journal for theory and research in the fields of systems sciences.
+Systems Research and Behavioral Science is a peer-reviewed scientific journal for theory and research in the fields of systems sciences and cybernetics.
 It is the official publication of the International Federation for Systems Research.

 History

-Systems Research and Behavioral Science originated from the merger of two journals, Systems Research (1974–1996) and Behavioral Science (1956–1996).
+The journal originated from the merger of two journals, Systems Research (1974–1996) and Behavioral Science (1956–1996).
 The combined series commenced in January/February 1997 with volume 14, continuing the numbering of Systems Research.
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 1.750, ranking it 65th out of 110 journals in the category "Social Sciences Interdisciplinary" and 194th of out of 226 journals in the category "Management".
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 2.700.